shadowbq/matrix.dot.files/docs/README.go.md

 Very simple extension for Go Lang

+## GoLang

+golang is a fast moving language that release an update every six months on average.
+Using `gvm` to manage your golang versions is preferred.

+You need to bootstrap golang 1.4 with a binary or c++ developer tool set as all other golangs require golang to compile golang.

 ## What does it do?

 It exports your gopath, and adds standard home go to your path.